How to Create and Apply a Network Access Rule

 Add New Policy

-Before implementing a rule onto an endpoint, it must first be applied to a policy.
+Before implementing a rule on an endpoint, it must first be applied to a policy.

 1. Navigate to the Control Policies | Policies page.
 Then select the Add New Policy button.Step_1_Add New Policy-2

-2. On the New Policy pop-up menu, give your new policy a name and description.
+2. Give your new policy a name and description in the New Policy pop-up menu.
 To add the new network access rule, click the Add Rules button.

 Step_2_Add Rules-2